rehierl/node-tree-outliner/1-1-3-graph-theory/0-4-operations-binary.md

 * e.g. clusters of graphs are unions of complete graphs
 * e.g. every graph is a disjoint union of its components
 * e.g. forests (of trees)

+unclear ?!?

+* either make the vertex sets disjoint before the union, ...
+* or expect the graphs to be disjoint from the start
+* i.e. a union of disjoint graphs?

 <!-- ======================================================================= -->
 ## wikipedia, cartesian product (¤)